Pine Mountain Settlement School

 Two articles, one by James Thrasher and another by Joe Collier appeared in the Indianapolis Times.
 The copy in the articles echoes much of what appeared in the Cincinnati Inquirer as it was prepared for the tour.
 James Thrasher remarked: “There is something uncanny in listening to eight flaxen-haired girls from Kentucky singing music which, though it belongs to their lives today, traces its origin back into the mists of antiquity.”

-In this preliminary concert the program is described as including ‘Wonderous Love,’ and two other “religious songs,” that “bore the stamp of more local influence.
+In this preliminary concert, the program is described as including ‘Wonderous Love,’ and two other “religious songs,” that “bore the stamp of more local influence.
 The second group of songs included ‘John Riley,’ ‘The Nightingale,’ ‘The Deaf Woman’s Courtship,’ and ‘I Wonder When I Shall Be Married,’ which “appeared to have received their texts, at least, in this country.”

 In this program, six dances were also performed, including the ‘Sword Dance,’ which was described as evolving from a “religious ritual of pre-Christian Britain.”
 The dancers “moved through the intricate patterns with grace and beauty.”

-James Thrasher, the reporter, notes that, “Those who search after a ‘true’ American music might well turn to the collectors of these interesting items for a fund of practically untouched melody.”
+James Thrasher, the reporter, notes that, “Those who search after a ‘true’ American music experience might well turn to the collectors of these interesting items for a fund of practically untouched melody.”

 Joe Collier begins his report: